iutinvg/iutinvg.github.io/_posts/2016-04-02-mastering-django-the-steps.md

 **The first step**, however, is not a book to read, but to start your own project.
 Of course if you are not a lucky guy who already has a commercial project where Python is used.
-So if you are not you have to create a project which would give practice on regular basic and which will be a source of **real** problems.
+So if you are not you have to create a project which would give you practice on regular basis and which will be a source of **real** problems.
 I strongly believe just reading having no practice is wasting of time.

 **The second step** is to obtain basic knowledge about standard Python features and